DHS taps new head for intel office - News Break

 DHS taps new head for intel office

-In a letter to staff, Homeland Security Secretary Alejandro Mayorkas announced John Cohen will lead the Office of Intelligence and Analysis (I&A) in addition to his role as the coordinator for counterterrorism.
+In a letter to staff, DHS Secretary Alejandro Mayorkas announced John Cohen will lead the Office of Intelligence and Analysis (OIA) in addition to his role as the coordinator for counterterrorism.

 Cohen’s title is officially listed as senior official performing the duties of the under secretary, a designation that sidesteps the formal nomination process and leaves the top intelligence office for the department without a Senate-confirmed leader six months into the new administration.

-Cohen previously served at DHS during the Obama administration, working as the acting under secretary and principal deputy under secretary of I&A.
+Cohen previously served at DHS under the Obama administration, working as the acting under secretary and principal deputy under secretary of OIA.

-Melissa Smislova, the acting official that had been leading the office, will return to her role as deputy under secretary for intelligence within I&A.
+Melissa Smislova, the acting official that had been leading the office, will return to her prior role as a deputy under secretary for intelligence within OIA.